hackclub/hackclub/workshops/functional_programming_2/README.md

 <img src="https://cdn.hackclub.com/rescue?url=https://cloud-pf5att3lh.vercel.app/0image.png" alt="spidey image" width="400px" />

-Therefore, when we call curried_sum(5,5) then we get the result 10, because when all the arguments are provided to a curried function at once then it evaluates the function in the same way as if it never was curried, this is why it yeilds a result equal to inc\_(5).
+Therefore, when we call curried_sum(5,5) then we get the result 10, because when all the arguments are provided to a curried function at once then it evaluates the function in the same way as if it never was curried, this is why it yields a result equal to inc\_(5).

 ### How, is curried_sum(5)(5) even working?